International flights suspension extended till April 30

-New Delhi, March 23 (IANS) The Directorate General of Civil Aviation (DGCA) on Tuesday extended the suspension on international commercial flights till April 30.
+New Delhi: The Directorate General of Civil Aviation (DGCA) on Tuesday extended the suspension on international commercial flights till April 30.

 However, international passenger flights under air travel bubble arrangements will continue.